Expert Tips for Growing a Drought Tolerant Garden

 Learn how to plant a rain garden.

-When is the Best Time to Plant a Drought Tolerant Garden?
+The Best Time to Plant a Drought Tolerant Garden

 When’s the best time to start drought-proofing your garden?
 Right now!
 Ideally, you want to get plants in the ground well before a dry spell hits.
 So there’s no time like the present to hit the garden center and start adding drought tolerant garden plants to your yard.